prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 | `--tls-key` | Key for secure gRPC.
 Pass this and the tls-cert flag in order to use gRPC securely.
 | `--grpc-gateway-host` | The host on which the gateway server runs on.
 Default: 127.0.0.1
 | `--grpc-gateway-port` | Enable gRPC gateway for JSON requests.
 Default: 3500
-| `--slasher-tls-cert` | Certificate for secure slasher gRPC connection.
-Pass this in order to use slasher gRPC securely.
-| `--slasher-rpc-provider` | Define a slasher provider string endpoint.
-Can either be an gRPC server endpoint.
-Default: 127.0.0.1:4002

 ### P2P flags
 | Flag        | Usage           |